reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

       ![](media/az70011.png)

-1. When prompted sign in with your credentials.
+1. When prompted to sign in with your credentials.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>